isabella232/experience-manager-guides-learn.en/help/tutorials/cs-install-guide/download-install-additional-config-override.md

+---
+title: Configuration overrides
+description: Learn how to Configuration overrides
+---

 # Configuration overrides {#id216IFC003XA}

 For making any configuration updates, the following generic approach should be used:

-1. Access your Cloud Manager’s Git repository.
+1. Access your Cloud Manager's Git repository.

 1. Create a new JSON file at the following location: